 - Consider alternatives – before making anyone redundant, your employer should have considered alternatives first.
 Could they move you to a different team?
 Could they create a new role for you in a different line of work at the same company?
 Could your hours of work be reduced?
 Could the company look at not paying overtime?

 - Make it clear they can appeal – it is advisable that employers allow an appeal process, as not doing so may provide an employee with a stronger claim to show the process was unfair.
-There is actually no statutory right or obligation to allow an employee to make an appeal.

 - Consultations – if 20 or more employees are being made redundant, the employer is under a duty to collectively consult with each individual.